 If you book with us, we’ll share with you our favorite viewpoint of the bridge, and how to get there by car.

-If you like outdoor activities, you might enjoy kayaking along the Gardon River - you can rent kayaks from Kayak Vert.
+If you like outdoor activities, you might enjoy kayaking along the Gardon River - you can rent kayaks in the area.
 Paddling under the aqueduct can be a unique and fun experience.
 Keep in mind that it will be extremely busy on the river if you’re visiting in July and August.
 Afterward, you can relax by the riverbank with a picnic or visit the charming nearby town of Uzès before heading back to Avignon.

 If you’re particularly interested in seeing Roman ruins and you have time, we also highly recommend visiting the Roman amphitheater in Arles during your Provence road trip.
 Also a UNESCO World Heritage Site, in Arles you’ll get a taste of ancient Rome while exploring the amphitheaterbaths, and Romanesque churches.